microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ## Potential Issues

-We'll need to be wary about how the UI is presented depending on different sizes of the terminal.
+We'll need to be careful about how the UI is presented depending on different sizes of the terminal.
 We also should test how the UI looks as it's open and resizing is happening.

 Visual Studio's tab switcher is a fixed size, and is always in the middle.
 Even when the VS window is smaller than the tab switcher size, the tab switcher will show up larger than the VS window itself.